Ralim/IronOS/Documentation/GettingStarted.md

 ### Idle Shutdown

-If, after entering sleep mode, the iron still does not see movement for a much longer time; it will shut down and return to the home screen (default = 10 minutes).
+If, after entering sleep mode, the iron still does not see movement for a much longer time (default = 10 min.); it will shut down and return to the home screen.

 ## Settings Menu